DevS0ni/OOP345-Object-Oriented-Software-Development-Using-C/README.md

   * Interact with others in groups or teams in ways that contribute to effective working relationships and the achievement of goals.
   * Manage the use of time and other resources to complete projects.

-* Gain a handsome knowledge on all of the topics of Intro to C Programming namely-
+* Gain a handsome knowledge on all of the topics of Object-Oriented Software Development Using C++ namely-
 * Introduction – 8%
     * basic concepts
         * Object-Oriented paradigm